Winning debates is an immensely helpful skill to have in life.

 The 48 Laws of Power suggest to enter action with boldness, and that’s exactly what Trump needed.

-4. Play the Victim
+#4.
+Play the Victim

-It doesn’t work with people who dislike us deeply, but it works with people who likes us and, crucially, with neutral and super-partes observers.
+It doesn’t work with people who dislike us deeply, but it works with people who like us and, crucially, with neutral and super-partes observers.

-In the presidential debate the female moderator did seem slightly against Trump, or at least she was at times rather aggressive towards him, which helped Trump hugely in framing himself as the victim and the moderator as a Clinton supporter.
+In the presidential debate, the female moderator did seem slightly against Trump, or at least she was at times rather aggressive towards him, which helped Trump hugely in framing himself as the victim and the moderator as a Clinton supporter.

-5. Show They Are Cheap: Then Be Generous
+#5.
+Show They Are Cheap: Then Be Generous

 Your Generosity Pays Double When Your Opponent is Cheap

 When that happens, the party who is able to show the observers that he can preserve a positive and welcoming attitude no matter what stands to gain big time.

 Trump does it masterfully.

-It’s more challenging to be the first party to let down the weapons and open up, as it’s more difficult to change your state first and there’s also the risk the other party might NOT let down their weapons and use your opening to attack you instead.
+It’s challenging because it’s difficult to quickly change your state and there’s always the risk the other party might NOT reciprocate and use your opening to attack you instead.

 Also the first party is more likely to only take a half step towards you rather than a full step.

 Trump takes the stage, looks like a real family man, a proud father and deliver a sincere and honest compliment to Hillary.
 Huge point for Trump.

-6. Make Neutrals Your Allies
+#6.
+Recruit Neutrals Your Allies

 When Neutrals Side With You, You Must be Right

 Having people in your side support you is great, but it’s also expected: They’re on your side after all.

 But when you can get obviously neutral people to support your cause, that’s when you really score big.

 The moderator slight laughter also supports that view and Hillary’s big smile -as if she had just been found out- also help Trump in framing Clinton as the defender of big corporations’ interests.

-7. Reveal Your Opponent Tricks
+#7.
+Reveal Your Opponent Tricks

 And Make Them Look Sneaky

-However, when your opponent is deflecting a major question or when he didn’t defend properly, here’s a simple technique to bring the spotlights back where you want them: highlight the pivot they’ve just done.
+However, when your opponent is deflecting a major question or when he didn’t defend properly, here’s a simple technique to bring the spotlights back where you want them: explain to everyone the technique they have just used.